Lual27/alx-system_engineering-devops/0x00-shell_basics/README.md

-displaying current directory in long format display current directory contents including hidden files Display current directory contents. long format.with user and group ID. and hidden files script that creates a directory named my first directory in the /tmp/ directory
+displaying current directory in long format display current directory contents including hidden files Display current directory contents. long format.with user and group ID. and hidden files a script that creates a directory named my_first_directory in the /tmp/ directory.